Kaj Birket-Smith

 Kaj Birket-Smith (20 January 1893 – 28 October 1977) was a Danish philologist and anthropologist.
 He specialized in studying the habits and language of the Inuit and Eyak.
 He was a member of Knud Rasmussen's 1921 Thule expedition.
 In 1940, he became director of the Ethnographic Department of the National Museum of Denmark.

 Personal life

 Kaj Birket-Smith was the son of Danish librarian and literary historian Sophus Birket-Smith and wife, Ludovica (born Nielsen).
-He received his Ph.D. in linguistics at the University of Pennsylvania in 1937.
+He received his PhD in linguistics at the University of Pennsylvania in 1937.
 He was a Knight of the Order of the Dannebrog.

 In 1920, Kaj and Minna Birket-Smith wed.
 Kaj Birket-Smith died in 1977, aged 84.